-Physically, I have continued off and on with the “Somatic Voice Work tm The Lovetri Method” vocal exercises for which I am certified.
+Physically, I have continued off and on with the “Somatic Voice Work tm The Lovetri Method” vocal exercises.
 They do strengthen my throat, and I have a few tiny sounds that are accurate pitches reappearing in my middle voice.
 Yesterday a few higher notes made an appearance.
 But they are single pitches and can not be sustained.
 It is mind-numbingly hard work.

 At times like this, I think I would like a boring office job as I imagine it would be easier to keep working while dealing with this inner terrain….perhaps I am wrong.
-I have returned to sewing, after a hiatus of 10 long years, and it feels like the best therapy in the world.
+I have returned to sewing and painting, after a hiatus of 10 long years, and it feels like the best therapy in the world.